Michael Bloomberg: Books and other works

 Bloomberg, with Matthew Winkler, wrote an autobiography, Bloomberg by Bloomberg, published in 1997 by Wiley.
-A second edition was released in 2019, ahead of Bloomberg's presidential run.Aaron Timms, Michael Bloomberg Earned $48 Billion and Eternal Adoration From Wall Street.
-But Does Anyone Else Want Him to Be President?, Institutional Investor (February 1, 2019).
+A second edition was released in 2019, ahead of Bloomberg's presidential run.
 Bloomberg and former Sierra Club Executive Director Carl Pope co-authored Climate of Hope: How Cities, Businesses, and Citizens Can Save the Planet (2017), published by St. Martin's Press; the book appeared on the New York Times hardcover nonfiction best-seller list.
 Bloomberg has written a number of op-eds in The New York Times about various issues, including an op-ed supporting state and local efforts to fight climate change (2017), an op-ed about his donation of $1.8 billion in financial aid for college students and support for need-blind admission policies (2018); an op-ed supporting a ban on flavored e-cigarettes (2019); and an op-ed supporting policies to reduce economic inequality (2020).